Armanebtekari/Top-10-Websites-for-Learning-Python-for-FREE/README.md

 * ⌨️ (4:12:37) Inheritance
 * ⌨️ (4:20:43) Python Interpreter

-Here is the Youtube video you can watch to learn Python in 4 hours:youtube:
+Here is the Youtube video you can watch to learn Python in 4 hours💻👨‍💻